wagtail/rfcs/text/078-adopt-stimulus-js.md

 Using these frameworks will make it hard to continue to use Django templates, support simple widgets that exist in the Wagtail ecosystem and also mean we need to really decide if React is going to live alongside these others.

+Finally, Wagtail is actively using and happy with React and these frameworks will replicate their niche in the project and that is not something that we need to or want to do.

 ### Why not Alpine.js

 **[Alpine.js](https://alpinejs.dev/)** is quite popular in the Django space, however it is not CSP compatible and promotes even more JS syntax in the DOM which moves us further away from our security goals and vanilla JS usage goals.

 - **Composing & Extending** - Not simple to [register additional components outside of the initialisation](https://alpinejs.dev/globals/alpine-data#registering-from-a-bundle), components can be composed but cannot do more than one 'thing', not really possible to extend existing registered components without specific APIs built.
-- **CSP - Not compatible**, there is away to 'ignore' a branch of a DOM tree to not allow Alpine to read those elements.
-There is a planned [CSP compatible build](https://alpinejs.dev/advanced/csp), however this is [not yet released and no timeline available](https://github.com/alpinejs/alpine/issues/237#issuecomment-999692410), the CSP build lacks all the functionality of the `x-` attributes though and 100% relies on classes.
+- **CSP - Not compatible**, there is a way to 'ignore' a branch of a DOM tree to not allow Alpine to read those elements.
+There is a planned [CSP compatible build](https://alpinejs.dev/advanced/csp).
+Unfortunately, this is [not yet released and no timeline available](https://github.com/alpinejs/alpine/issues/237#issuecomment-999692410), the CSP build lacks all the functionality of the `x-` attributes though and 100% relies on classes.
 - **Development** - Mostly uses functions, not classes.
 - **Initialisation** - Initialises when added to the DOM, either on first render or after, however does not 'disconnect' when `x-data` is removed from the DOM element.
 - **Links** - [When to use Alpine](https://lightit.io/blog/when-to-use-alpine-js/), [HTMX & Alpine in Django](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/htmx-alpine/), [Alpine speed issues](https://github.com/alpinejs/alpine/issues/566)